DJ FM explains his early beginnings as a DJ and producer

 From 2010-2013, DJ FM was resident DJ for Revolution Raleigh at Lincoln Theatre.
 FM also DJs Mardi Gras at Castle McCulloch.

-We had the opportunity to interviewed him having an insight of his fascinating life experiences and his journey as a DJ and producer.
+We had the opportunity to interview him having an insight into his fascinating life experiences and his journey as a DJ and producer.

 1. Please tell our readers who you are and what you do?
 Introduce yourself to those who do not know you yet.
 Who is DJ FM?

 I’m an electronic music producer and DJ living in the Southeast United States.
 My albums are all an amalgamation of rock and electronic music (I’ve played guitar and bass for close to 30 years, keyboard since I was 9).
 I started DJ-ing in 1998, but was writing my own original music years before.

 2. How would you describe your own development as an artist and the transition towards your own voice?
 How would you describe your influences and how have they changed over the years?

 I’m influenced by all kinds of different music…the “album rock” I heard as a child growing up in the 70s, the pop music of the 80s that followed me into my teenage years, the metal of the late 80’s-early 90s which led to my fascination with industrial-rock, which then led me to drum&bass, The Crystal Method, and mid-late 90s house music.
 I still carry all of these influences with me, even today.

 3. What were your main creative challenges in the beginning and how have they changed over time?